BlueCharmBeacons/BlueCharm_KBeaconDemo_Android/README.md

 ### 4.3 Configure parameters
 #### 4.3.1 Advertisement type
-KBeacon devices can support broadcasting multiple type advertisement packets in parallel.
+Blue Charm Beacons' KBeacon devices can support broadcasting multiple type advertisement packets in parallel.
 For example, advertisement period was set to 500ms.
-Advertisement type was set to “iBeacon + URL + UID + KSensor”, then the device will send advertisement packet like follow.
+Advertisement type was set to “iBeacon + URL + UID + KSensor”, then the device will send advertisement packet as follows:

 |Time(ms)|0|500|1000|1500|2000|2500|3000|3500
 |----|----|----|----|----|----|----|----|----